AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 ## Introducing abstractions

-Contract abstractions are the bread and butter of interacting with Ethereum contracts from Javascript.
+Contract abstractions are the bread and butter of interacting with PlatON contracts from Javascript.
 In short, contract abstractions are wrapper code that makes interaction with your contracts easy, in a way that lets you forget about the many engines and gears executing under the hood.
 Truffle uses its own contract abstraction via the [truffle-contract](https://github.com/trufflesuite/truffle/tree/master/packages/truffle-contract) module, and it is this contract abstraction that's described below.

 In order to appreciate the usefulness of a contract abstraction, however, we first need a contract to talk about.
 We'll use the MetaCoin contract available to you through Truffle Boxes via `truffle unbox metacoin`.